Ramlösa Station

 Ramlösa Station is a railway station in the Ramlösa district of Helsingborg in Sweden.
-The station was inaugurated in its current form in 1875 and mainly serves commuter trains Pågatågen.
+The station was inaugurated in its current form in 1865 and mainly serves commuter trains Pågatågen.
 On the Hästhag Viaduct above, the station is connected to both city buses and regional buses.
+Internally for traffic management the station is called Helsingborg godsbangård (Hbgb) (Helsingborg freight yard), the only station in Sweden with a totally different name between traffic management and towards passengers.

+The station serves three Pågatågen lines as it connects the West Coast Line with trains towards Åstorp, Hässleholm and Teckomatorp, Eslöv. Öresundståg also call at the station though not all services.
+It is one of three passenger railway stations located in the city of Helsingborg, along with Helsingborg Central Station and Maria Station, of which it is the southernmost situated railway station of the city.

 Design

 The station is located under the Hästhag Viaduct at the Ramlösa traffic area next to the Malmö road (E4).
 It is located between the districts Elineberg and Ramlösa in the east and Miatorp in the west.
 The station consists of an island platform with tracks on either side.
 Architecturally, it was designed by Michelsen Arkitekter through Sonny Mattsson and Mircea Barsan and was completed in its current form in 1998.
 The design includes the entire Hästhag Viaduct, which has been widened to make room for bus stops as well as pedestrian and cycle paths.
 The viaduct rests at both ends on plinths in red-colored concrete with marked horizontal joints.
 The station is located next to the eastern plinth, which is decorated with an artwork by Jörgen Nash.
 On this side there is also parking for bicycles and cars.

 The platform roofs are light and covered with sheet metal on the upper side, while the lower side is covered with wooden rods.
 The roof is supported partly by wooden beams from below, and steel braces from above.
 In the far north there is a glass cure for wind protection.
 The station is reached from the viaduct via a staircase in gray concrete with a similar design to the viaduct's plinths.
 The stairs are covered by roofs in the same design as the platform roofs.
 The stairwell also contains a staircase from the underpass under the tracks from the bicycle and car parking.
 Next to the stairwell is a glazed lift tower that connects the viaduct, the platform and the underpass.